mikehedman/react-native-simple-sound/README.md

 React Native module for playing, pausing, and stopping sound clips.

-Derived from Derived from [react-native-sound](https://github.com/zmxv/react-native-sound), which allows multiple sound files to be played at once, but does not offer pause or stop.
+Derived from [react-native-sound](https://github.com/zmxv/react-native-sound), which allows multiple sound files to be played at once, but does not offer pause or stop.

 ## Installation